Our performance against Skyy FC wasn't good despite victory - Hearts of Oak coach Samuel Boadu

-Accra Hearts of Oak coac,h Samuel Boadu has expressed his dissatisfaction with his team's performance against Skyy FC despite securing a 1-0 win at the Accra Sports Stadium on Thursday, April 14, 2022.
+Hearts of Oak coach Samuel Boadu expressed dissatisfaction with his team's performance against Skyy FC despite securing a 1-0 win at the Accra Sports Stadium on Thursday.

 With the narrow victory, the Phobians advanced to the MTN FA Cup semi-finals.